hpxmlwg/hpxml/guide/source/program_administrator/implementation_guide.rst

 Implementation Guide
 ####################

-To realize the benefits outlined above, a well-designed implementation plan is necessary.
-The following sections will provide program administrators with a walkthrough of best practices in implementing HPXML and provide guidance that can serve as a starting point for an implementation plan in your jurisdiction.
+A well-designed implementation plan is necessary to sucessfully integrate HPXML into your operations.
+The following sections will walk program administrators through the process of implementing HPXML and provide guidance that can serve as a starting point for an implementation plan in your jurisdiction.

 Each jurisdiction will have different goals, market needs, and regulatory requirements that will influence the scope of the HPXML projects.
-However, leveraging the efforts other market actors who have already implemented HPXML can lower individual implementation costs and will help to drive alignment between jurisdictions.
-The following "steps to HPXML implementation" are designed to help leverage existing efforts, while also making sure that individual jurisdictional needs are met.
+However, leveraging the experiences of programs who have already implemented HPXML can lower individual implementation costs and will help drive alignment between jurisdictions.

+The following "Steps to HPXML Implementation" are designed to help you efficiently implement HPXML.

 Steps to HPXML Implementation
 *****************************